Ready to learn a few secrets to aging well? Here’s what you can do to nourish the mind, body, and soul as you progress through life.

 Research has shown a link between eating fish and heart health due to the cardio-protective benefits associated with EPA + DHA (the long chain omega-3 fatty acids rich in fish and shellfish).
 Omega-3 fatty acids are associated with better memory, brain function, and vision with age.
 A diet rich in omega-3’s may also benefit the brain by lowering the risk of Alzheimer’s disease.

-SECRET TO AGING WELL: Eat a 3-4 oz serving of fish at least twice a week.
+Tip: Eat a 3-4 oz serving of fish at least twice a week.

 3. GO PLANT-BASED